 Laser Eye Surgery Complications

-- Detachment of the retina
+- A detachment of the retina;

-- Dry/itchy eyes
+- Dry/itchy eyes;

-- Problems with night vision
+- Problems with night vision;

-- Immediate sight issues such as clouded vision
+- Immediate sight issues such as clouded vision.

 Accordingly, then you may be able to make a claim.
-If the surgery itself was poorly performed, then your chances of successful eye surgery claims will be higher.
+If the surgery itself was executed improperly, your chances of successful eye surgery claims will be higher.

 Cataracts can be frustrating to live with.
 The clouded lens restricts vision and is usually a problem for older patients.
 They are commonly noticed during routine check-ups or eye tests and are a common procedure that usually occurs without issue.
 Unfortunately, all forms of surgery carry some risk, and when it comes to cataract surgery, this can include:

-- Additional damage
+- Additional damage;

-- Lack of aftercare
+- Lack of aftercare;

-- Retinal detachment
+- Retinal detachment, and;

-- Lens displacement
+- Lens displacement.

 If you think that you may have experienced any of these issues, then contact a solicitor as soon as possible.

 Having a detached retina is a severe issue and if left untreated, it can lead to blindness.
 Surgery is often the only way to treat this issue, but there have been times where those surgeries have gone wrong.
-In those cases, they usually result from either wrong diagnosis or late diagnosis.
+In those cases, they usually result from either the wrong diagnosis or late diagnosis.

-- Black dots floating in your line of sight
+- Black dots floating in your line of sight;

-- Flashes of lights
+- Flashes of lights;

-- Vision loss (either central or peripheral)
+- Vision loss (either central or peripheral), and;